Desert Solitaire: Wilderness

 Midway through the text, Abbey observes that nature is something lost since before the time of our forefathers, something that has become distant and mysterious which he believes we should all come to know better: "Suppose we say that wilderness provokes nostalgia, a justified not merely sentimental nostalgia for the lost America our forefathers knew.
 The word suggests the past and the unknown, the womb of the earth from which we all emerged."
-He quite firmly believes that our agenda should change, that we need to reverse our path and reconnect with that something we have lost – indeed, that mankind and civilization needs wilderness for its own edification.
+He quite firmly believes that our agenda should change, that we need to reverse our path and reconnect with that something we have lost – indeed, that mankind and civilization need wilderness for its own edification.
 Abbey is not unaware, however, of the behaviour of his human kin; instead, he realizes that people have very different ideas about how to experience nature.
 Some like to live as much in accord with nature as possible, and others want to have both manmade comforts and a marvelous encounter with nature simultaneously: "Hard work.
 And risky.
 Too much for some, who have given up the struggle on the highways, in exchange for an entirely different kind of vacation – out in the open, on their own feet, following the quiet trail through forests and mountains, bedding down in the evening under the stars, when and where they feel like it, at a time where the Industrial Tourists are still hunting for a place to park their automobiles."
 His process simply suggests we do our best to be more on the side of being one with nature without the presence of objects which represent our "civilization".
 Abbey also was concerned with the level of human connection to the tools of civilization.
 He was in favor of returning to nature and gaining the freedom that was lost with the inventions that take us places in this day and age: